import time

 feature_tensors = []

-for batch in tqdm.tqdm(dataset):
+for idx, batch in enumerate(dataset):

 id_tensors.append(proccess_id_tensor(batch))